Salt & Wind Travel

 How Did Kona Coffee Become Famous?

-So how exactly did Kona coffee become a thing?
 Kona coffee’s popularity is attributed to several events.
 One is that in 1842, the Hawaiian government encouraged coffee production by allowing coffee beans as a tax payment.

 How Is Kona Coffee Made?

-During the harvesting process, sometimes a coffee bean or seed will reveal one bean instead of the typical two.
-This is rare; it’s considered Kona peaberry coffee when enough of it is harvested.
+During harvesting, a coffee bean or seed will reveal one bean instead of the typical two.
+This is rare; it’s considered Kona peaberry coffee when enough is harvested.
+Kona coffee is made from arabica beans, and while it’s its variety today (Kona Typica), it evolved from the Guatemalan Typica variety.

 What Does Kona Coffee Taste Like?

-Since it’s cooler in the highlands of Hualalai and Mauna Loa volcanoes, coffee cherries mature slower than coffee grown at lower elevations and, as such, give beans more time to develop nuances to their flavor profile.
+Typically, Kona coffee has a light, smooth, and mildly sweet flavor profile with a somewhat floral aroma.
+It’s also described as complex due to the minerals in the rich volcanic soil.
+Since it’s cooler in the highlands of Hualalai and Mauna Loa volcanoes, coffee cherries mature slower than coffee grown at lower elevations, giving beans more time to develop nuances to their flavor profile.

 Why Is Kona Coffee Special (And Expensive)?

-Another way to answer the ‘What is Kona coffee’ question is to look at its unique attributes.
 From its distinct growing conditions to its small batch production compared to coffee production in other parts of the world like Brazil, Ethiopia, and Colombia, Kona coffee isn’t your average cup of coffee.

 Where To Buy Kona Coffee